What are healthcare scientists?

 These apprenticeships cover a variety of specialisms, from pharmaceutical and biotechnology to life science, physiological science, biomedical science, or physical science.
 The levels of study do not reflect the NHS Agenda for Change banding levels; salaries are for the employer to decide on.

-Find out more about apprenticeships and which field they can be used in using the Skills for Health pathways tool and the guidance on the Health Education England website.
+Find out more about apprenticeships and which field they can be used in using the Skills for Health pathways tool and the guidance on the National School of Healthcare Science website.

 Scientist training programme